788009/termux-sandbox/README.md

 ## Implementation Overview

-* **Mount namespaces** are used to isolate the environment while allowing selected host paths to be rebound.
+* **Private Mount Namespaces (`unshare`)** are used to isolate the file system hierarchy.
+Mounts created inside the sandbox are invisible to the host, preventing accidental host data loss during cleanup.
 * **Chroot** provides a minimal root filesystem based on the Termux bootstrap.
 * An **`LD_PRELOAD` library** overrides a small set of system calls to report a non-root UID, allowing `apt`, `pkg`, and other Termux tools to operate normally.
-* The design avoids modifying host Termux and keeps each sandbox self-contained.
 * **Network Namespace Sharing** allows the sandbox to use the host's network connection directly.
-* **Automatic DNS Configuration** generates a standard Linux `/etc/resolv.conf` (auto-detecting DNS connectivity), bypassing Android's specific DNS properties that often fail inside chroots.
+* **Automatic DNS Configuration** generates a standard Linux `/etc/resolv.conf` by auto-detecting DNS connectivity, bypassing Android-specific DNS properties that often fail inside chroots.
-* When exporting and importing, APT caches will be automatically cleaned, and environment-irrelevant content such as `busybox`, `entry.sh`, and mount points will be excluded to minimize the export file size.
+* **Smart Exporting**: When exporting, APT caches and runtime files (busybox, entry scripts, mount points) are automatically excluded to minimize the archive size.

 ## Credits